Lucy the Elephant

-Lucy, the world’s largest “elephant," celebrated her 128th birthday in 2009 in her hometown of Margate City, New Jersey.
+Lucy, the world’s largest “elephant,” is now more than 130 years old.
 Built of tin and wood in 1882 by James V. Lafferty as a publicity stunt, Lucy was modeled after Jumbo, P.T.
 Barnum’s real life “Largest Elephant on Earth.”
-Lucy is much larger then Jumbo was and stands 65 feet high, 60 feet long, 18 feet wide, is made of nearly one million pieces of wood, and weighs about 90 tons.
+Lucy is much larger than Jumbo was, and stands 65 feet high, 60 feet long, 18 feet wide, is made of nearly one million pieces of wood, and weighs about 90 tons.

-Housing a small building space, Lucy has held business offices, a restaurant, and a tavern over her years.
+She still lives in her hometown of Margate City, New Jersey, about five miles south of Atlantic City.
+Inside the elephant there is a small building space, where over the years Lucy has held business offices, a restaurant, and a tavern.
 Today, for a small fee, tourists can enter via a spiral staircase in her leg.
 Inside Lucy is a small museum of her history, with old photographs and a short film.

-Lafferty designed and built three other giant elephant buildings; Lucy was the first, followed by another on Coney Island, New York and the third one in Cape May.
-Lucy is the only surviving elephant, saved from demolition plans in the 1960's by a “Save Lucy” campaign.
+Lafferty designed and built three giant elephant buildings; Lucy was the first, followed by another on Coney Island, and the third one in Cape May.
+Lucy is the only surviving elephant, saved from demolition plans in the 1960s by a “Save Lucy” campaign.